 Adults aged 21 and older are allowed to possess up to an ounce of marijuana for personal use.
 Cannabis is distributed from licensed retail stores, although many municipalities have banned or put moratoriums on the sale of the drug.
 Residents of Washington are permitted to grow up to six plants at home, as long as no more than three are mature at once.

-Marijuana was made legal for recreational use by voters in Alaska in 2014, and the first retail stores will be open to the public late 2016.
+Marijuana was made legal for recreational use by voters in Alaska in 2014, and the first retail stores opened to the public late 2016.
 But some towns in the state are more welcoming to reform than others; towns including Ketchikan, Soldotna, and Palmer have already banned marijuana sale and cultivation in their localities.

 District of Columbia